 In fact, Misty Massey and David B. Coe (DB [...]

 Continue reading When networking and PR turn into something else entirely.
 Part Two.

 Earlier this week, I had lunch with a writer friend.
 The conversation turned, as writer-lunch-conversations are wont to do, to promotion — what each of us does to promote our work, and what we should be doing.
 My views on promotion have changed considerably, so I thought I’d share them here, and we can hash out what we thinks works and what doesn’t work.

 I promoted my first novel, The Glasswrights’ Apprentice, with a self-financed book tour.
 I traveled up and down the West Coast, stopping at a dozen bookstores (Borders, B&N, and independents) for readings and signings.
 I spent weeks scheduling the visits, phoning community relation managers, begging for a calendar slot.
 In addition to the West Coast tour, I visited my hometown (Minneapolis) for a reading, and I hosted a reading in my then-town (D.C.)
-I hosted a book launch party at the law firm where I [...]
+I hosted a book launch party at the law firm where I worked. [...]

 Continue reading Get Yer Hot Fresh Books!